Graduate & Professional Students Parking Information

-The lots with the greatest availability at the beginning of the academic year are Smith Warehouse, Mill, Hock, Pegram (East Campus), Central Campus and Yellow Zone.
+The lots with the greatest availability at the beginning of the academic year are East Commuter Lots.

 If You are Already on a Waitlist

-There are a limited number of Circuit and Green Zone spaces available this year which will be allocated via waitlist invitations.
-Due to the significant holdover requests for these zones, no Circuit or Green Zone permits will be offered to those signing up for waitlists this summer.
+Due to numerous construction projects affecting parking in these zones, no Circuit or Green Zone permits will be offered to waitlist customers this summer.
 If you are already on the Circuit or Green Zone waitlist, please do not remove yourself from the waitlist unless you no longer desire that parking.
 To join a waitlist, visit this page.